 For additional graduate awards, visit the York Financial Assistance section of the Faculty of Graduate Studies website.
 You can also see a listing of external awards elsewhere on this site.

 All awards listed on this website are subject to change or cancellation without notice.

 The Young-Rahn Woo Memorial Graduate Award will be granted to graduate students conducting research in Korean language or culture studies or whose research may require them to travel to Korea.
 Preference will be given to students in visual arts.
 In the event that there are no such candidates available, consideration will be extended to graduate students studying a topic in the humanities or fine arts (especially visual arts) elsewhere in Asia.
 Preference will be given to candidates who have demonstrated a commitment to community volunteerism.
 The recipient must be a Canadian citizen, permanent resident or protected person, and resident of Ontario, and demonstrate financial need.
 The recipient of the Young-Rahn Woo Memorial Graduate Award is not eligible to also receive the Dr. Sangdeok Woo and Mrs. Kwisoon Lim Woo Graduate Award.
 The Woo family established this award in loving memory of their wife and mother.

 The award valued at approximately $12,500.

 For more information, please contact the York Centre for Asian Research (YCAR) at email@example.com.
-For full application details or to download the application, please visit: http://ycar.apps01.yorku.ca/.
-For the 2017.2018 academic year, applications are due no later than 4pm on Monday, 12 February 2018.
+For full application details, including the application deadline or to download the application, please visit: https://ycar.apps01.yorku.ca/research-fellowships-awards/young-rahn-woo-memorial-graduate-award/

 How to Interpret the Awards Search Results